Const: strchr problem

 In D this is handled via the inout keyword, which acts as a wildcard for const, immutable, or unqualified (variable), yielding: (Note: Idiomatic D code would use an array here instead of a pointer.)

 inout(char)* strchr(inout(char)* s, int c);

 However, in C neither of these is possible (Note: In C11 and later _Generic could have been used to implement a const-correct strchr.

 char* strchr_m(char* s, int c);

-char const* strchr_c(char const* s, int c);
+const char* strchr_c(const char* s, int c);